mapbender/mb-test-applications/README.md

 ## Files

+about_footer.yml: Simple application that provides an "About" button in the footer.
+The button opens a popup with a plain Mapbender version number. about.yml: Simple application that provides an "About" button in the toolbar.
+The button opens a popup with a plain Mapbender version number. activityindicator.yml: Simple application that provides the ActivityIndicator in the footer. activityindicator_naked.yml: Simple application that provides the ActivityIndicator in the footer.
+It hides behind the Symfony-Toolbar if you are in developer mode.

 ### ol4 directory

 Test cases for the OpenLayer 4 tests.
 They should still work with OL2 but if an element gets a new parameter or looses one, they might be only valid for OL4.

 Most of the applications are built up the same: Map, Navigation Toolbar, button-bar, footer and layertree in the sidebar.
 Most of them use the same services, like OSM and perhaps an internal one (where you might not have access to).
+If not stated otherwise, you'll find these structures in the .yml-files above.

 The "naked" variants only contain the needed elements, like the map (of course) and the element itself.
 These tests are for testing without side-effects.